viperleed/viperleed/doc/content/calc/sections/bookkeeper.rst

 The |bookkeeper| is a built-in ViPErLEED utility that automatically runs before and after each ViPErLEED calculation.
-It moves input and output files to a |history| directory, maintains the main folder organized, and keeps track of all relevant changes.
+It moves input and output files to a |history| directory, keeps the main folder organized, and tracks all relevant changes.

 See :ref:`cli_bookkeeper` for details on how to run the |bookkeeper| manually.